-HPV-associated cancer incidence rates point to needed efforts to increase HPV vaccination coverageJanuary 7th, 2013 in Cancer /
+HPV-associated cancer incidence rates point to needed efforts to increase HPV vaccination coverageJanuary 7, 2013 in Medicine & Health / Cancer

 Despite the decline in cancer death rates in the U.S., there is an increase in incidence rates for cancers associated with human papillomavirus (HPV) infection and more efforts are needed to increase HPV vaccination coverage levels to prevent the occurrence of these cancers in the future according to a study published January 7 in the Journal of the National Cancer Institute.

 The American Cancer Society (ACS), the Centers for Disease Control and Prevention (CDC), the National Cancer Institute (NCI), and the North American Association of Central Cancer Registries (NAACCR) annually provide updates on trends in cancer incidence and death rates in the United States.
 This year's report highlighted trends in incidence rates for HPV associated cancers and HPV vaccination coverage levels.
 Two HPV vaccines (bivalent and quadrivalent) have been shown to protect against most cervical cancers in women and one vaccine (quadrivalent) also protects against genital warts and cancers of the anus, vagina and vulva.
 There is no data available on vaccine efficacy for prevention HPV-associated cancers of the oropharynx.